ozkrgonzalez/UnifiedApexValidator/README.md

 - 🧱 Allman-style Apex formatter for .cls/.trigger files (leverages workspace prettier + prettier-plugin-apex).
 - 🔄 Compare local Apex classes vs. your org (Monaco diff view).
 - 🕸️ “Where is Used” report — scans dependencies across Apex Classes, Flows, and LWC, rendered in a clean interactive tree view.
-- 🎨 Unified dark-themed report design — consistent layout, accent colors, typography, and interactive search across all HTML reports.
+- 🎨 Unified dark-themed report design — for a consistent visual experience, and interactive search across all HTML reports.

 ---